 - whether further research is required on the basis of your report.

 The Inspectorate will place your Field Safety Notice (FSN), which relates to your corrective action, on its website: Warnings by manufacturers of medical devices (in Dutch).

 In addition, personal data as described in the General Data Protection Regulation (GDPR) will be made illegible.
 The Inspectorate believes it is important for FSNs to be accessible to professionals and citizens .
 This gives them the possibility to consult safety information about specific medical devices or IVDs.

 The importance of a good report

-On the basis of the information you supply, the Inspectorate will assess the risk and start an investigation as necessary.
+On the basis of the information you supply, the Inspectorate will assess the risk and start an investigation as deemed necessary.
 It is therefore important that you describe the incident as comprehensively as possible and in understandable language.
-You should also show that you have obtained information from the care provider or other parties involved and defined elements such as:
+You should demonstrate that you have obtained the information from the care provider or other parties involved and defined elements such as: